cedricDve/Python/Games/Space_Game/README.md

 Goal:

-> Learn the basics of Python and demonstrate thaht I can create a basic functional game.
+> Learn the basics of Python and demonstrate that I can create a basic functional game.
 Why not start with an old, fancy game like Space Invaders?

 > Creating a Python game using PyGame.